j-duan/Praticals/tutorial_1/README.md

 `pip install jupyter notebook --user`

 which installs the software in `/home/staff/duanj/.local/bin`.
-After the installation is done, go to `.local` directory
+After the installation is done, go to `.local/bin` directory

 `cd .local/bin`